Edgecumbe Flood Action

 How do class actions work?

-There are several ways of group actions can proceed in New Zealand:
+There are several ways that class actions can proceed in New Zealand:

 1. On a case by case basis (this is where each person individually brings/files a separate legal case in the court);